 At some point I will add a gallery with more photos from my walk, maybe a best of January 2012 effort.

-The gallery is now available here.
+The January 2012 Street Art Gallery is now available here.

 I went to Kreuzberg today with my camera.
 I had spotted this well-known piece by Victor Ash on the way back to the U-Bahn station from yesterday’s Weihnachtsflowmarkt Nowkoelln at the Umspannwerk on Paul-Lincke Ufer but hadn’t taken the camera out with me.